List of scientific publications by Albert Einstein: Chronology and major themes

 Table of contents of the journal Annalen der Physik for the issue of June 1905.
 Einstein's paper on the photoelectric effect is sixth on this list.

 The following chronology of Einstein's scientific discoveries provides a context for the publications listed below, and clarifies the major themes running through his work.
 Einstein's scientific career can be broadly divided into two periods.
 During the first period (from 1901 to 1933), Einstein published mainly in German-language journals, notably the Annalen der Physik, and, after becoming a professional physicist, worked at various German-speaking institutions in Europe, including the Prussian Academy of Sciences in Berlin.
 Following his permanent relocation to the United States in 1933, Einstein spent most of his time at the Institute for Advanced Study in Princeton, New Jersey, where he remained till his death in 1955.
-During his second period, Einstein submitted his papers in English to North American journals, such as the Physical Review.
+During the second period, Einstein submitted his papers in English to North American journals, such as the Physical Review.

 Einstein first gained fame among physicists for the papers he submitted in 1905, his annus mirabilis or miraculous year in physics.
 His epochal contributions during this phase of his career stemmed from a single problem, the fluctuations of a delicately suspended mirror inside a radiation cavity.
 It led him to examine the nature of light, the statistical mechanics of fluctuations, and the electrodynamics of moving bodies.
+Many of Einstein's breakthroughs were made possible in part by his willingness to cross the borderlines of the disciplines of physics.
+More generally, one of Einstein's key motivations during his entire career was the search for a unified foundation for physics and the resolutions of inconsistencies.